The expression “head over heels” has two definitions:

-2. Someone that had a bad fall. (e.g., He fell head over heels down the the stairs.)
+2. Someone that had a bad fall (e.g., he fell head over heels down the stairs).

 The Origin Of ‘Head Over Heels’

 By the looks of it, this phrase has an older, inverted form that goes “heels over head.”
 This inverted form referred to someone who had fallen down.
 For example, in the London Annual Register newspaper, printed on January, 1766, it reads:

 “Being thrown with great vehemence from a projecting crag, which turned him heels over head, he fell down perpendicular upwards of fifty yards into a snow drift at the boot of a cliff, where he lay above half an hour before his companions could get to him to take him up.”

 According to the website World Wide Words, it was by the end of the 18th century that this idiom changed from the inverted version, to “head over heels,” the one people are familiar with today.
 This newer version referred to someone who had fallen, not on the ground, but in love.
 An example of this comes from a book titled A Narrative of the Life of David Corckett, 1834: